Your Definitive Guide to Equity Compensation

 Single trigger shares begin their 12-month clock toward long-term capital gains treatment once they vest.
 While tax needs to be paid during the year of vest, these shares provide better optionality at liquidity.
 When the company goes public, the employee incurs $100,000 of tax instead of $300,000.
 The first two vests can also be sold at long-term gains rates on the difference between the vest price ($10 and $15) and sale price ($20).

-The use of double trigger RSUs was brought to prominence by Facebook to increase employee compensation while not increasing their cash burn.
+The use of double trigger RSUs was brought to prominence by Facebook as a way to increase employee compensation while not increasing their cash burn.
 Private companies compete with public company RSU liquidity by hyping the “obvious” upside of their shares.
-And the general assumption working at late-stage companies is that employees only must stick around for a few years before they experience a liquidity event.
+And the general assumption working at late-stage companies is that employees only have to stick around for a few years before they experience a liquidity event.

 The benefit to double trigger RSUs is that there is no investment risk.
-Employees don’t pay for the shares and won’t owe tax until they can sell.
+Employees don’t pay for the shares and won’t owe tax until they have the ability to sell.
 Single trigger RSUs have investment risk equal to the tax paid on the vested shares.
 However, in instances when the share price increases from grant to liquidity, single trigger RSUs are generally more tax efficient.

 The flipside of no investment risk on double trigger RSUs is the massive tax bill from all the accumulated vested RSUs the year in which the second trigger occurs.
 The effect of taxation on accumulated shares in one year can quickly push an employee into the highest tax brackets.
 Because of the under-withholding issues addressed above, this likely means having to sell more shares to cover the tax bill.